jboss-developer/jboss-eap-quickstarts/ejb-in-war/README.md

 What is it?
 -----------

-This example demonstrates the deployment of an *EJB 3.1* bean bundled in a war archive for deployment to Red Hat JBoss Enterprise Application Platform.
-The project also includes a set of Aquillian tests for the managed bean and EJB.
+The `ejb-in-war` quickstart demonstrates the deployment of an *EJB 3.1* bean bundled in a WAR archive for deployment to Red Hat JBoss Enterprise Application Platform.
+The project also includes a set of Arquillian tests for the managed bean and EJB.

 The example follows the common "Hello World" pattern.
 These are the steps that occur: